simonworkhouse/magento-bugs/README.md

 7. Update the values for "catalog/seo/product_url_suffix" and "catalog/seo/category_url_suffix" to ".test", the value for "catalog/seo/product_use_categories" to "1" and run "./bin/magento app:config:import"
 8. Update the URL key for the "Sale" category from "sale" to "sale-test"

+#### Scenario three
+Scenario three is essentially combinations of the procedures in scenarios one and two except where a valid link to the matching url_rewrite entry is displayed.
+This scenario causes a number of issues with the import process but that will have to be reported as a separate bug.

 ### Expected Result
 #### Scenario one
 The URL keys for categories should never have been allowed to conflict like this and at the very least a warning notifying the admin user of conflicts in the url_rewrite table should be shown.

 #### Scenario two
 Same as scenario one except that there should be a much better way of managing URL rewrite conflicts.

+#### Scenario three
+Essentially the same as scenario one

 ### Actual Result
 #### Scenario one